 MSC: Applicants should apply to the primary participating unit that is the most appropriate to their research interests.
 Once accepted and registered in one of the institutes, students must be sponsored into the Collaborative Specialization in Chemical and Environmental Toxicology by a faculty member involved in the program.
-This will normally be the student's thesis supervisor.
-He/she will need to write a letter of recommendation which both recommends admission and indicates their willingness to supervise the candidate's research program in chemical and/or environmental toxicology.
+This will normally be the student's thesis supervisor, who will need to write a letter of recommendation which both recommends admission and indicates their willingness to supervise the candidate's research program in Chemical and Environmental Toxicology.